Private Yacht Charter Terms

 The private yacht charter fee includes the use of the yacht and equipment, crew’s wages and food, insurance, breakfast and lunch and fuel for a specified number of hours cruising per day, averaged throughout the charter.
 Usually, berthing dues and harbor charges also are included.
 The charterer will be charged for fuel for the tenders, dinner on board, beverages, laundry and telephone

 The private charter fee includes all items included under WMT and EMT plus three meals a day.
 Any specialty items, such as cavier or foie gras would be at an additional cost.
-This is sometimes called “All Inclusive”.
-Some yachts also include wine and beer, excluding vintage wines and champagne.
+This is sometimes called and “All Inclusive” fee.
+Most all inclusive yachts also include wine and beer, excluding vintage or premium wines and champagne.
 This is more common on sailing yachts but will occasionally be offered on a power yacht as well.

 Greek Terms.
 (GT)